DinoMM/LLDDsFHuM2/README.md

-Privacy Policy for EVSytem
+Privacy Policy for EVSystem

 Effective date: 27.9.2025

-This Privacy Policy describes how EVSytem handles information when used by its users.
+This Privacy Policy describes how EVSystem handles information when used by its users.

 1. Information We Collect